Summary

 - Licenses, deeds, and any propriety documents

-A potential buyer interested in acquiring your small business may also independently obtain a valuation to assess your firm’s true worth.
+A potential buyer interested in acquiring your small business may also independently obtain a valuation to assess your firm’s true worth or fair market value.
 The potential buyers will not be required to provide as many documents.
 But they will still have to provide some insight into their own financial history.
 As a seller, you should aim to review a potential buyer’s credit report and financial profile.

 Thinking about selling Your business?
 It is a great time to value your company.

-Regardless, conducting an in-depth review of the financial information of each party involved will contribute to a more effective and accurate appraisal.
+Regardless, conducting an in-depth review of the financial information of each party involved will contribute to a more effective and accurate company valuation or appraisal.

 2. Take stock of your assets.